otoua046/eHotels/README.md

 - **Rent a room** as an employee either from a booking or directly.
 - **View statistics** from MySQL views like available capacity per hotel or available rooms per area.
 - **Employee dashboard** for easy access to bookings, rentings, and hotel insights.
+- **Admin panel** to manage customers, employees, hotels, and rooms with full Insert, Update, and Delete capabilities.

 ## 📁 Project Structure
 ```